Cicho\'n's maximum: Boolean ultrapowers

 \subsection{The ultrapower of a forcing notion}

 We now investigate the relation of a forcing notion $P\in V$ and its image $j(P)\in M$, which we use as forcing notion over $V$.
-(Think of $P$ as being one of the forcings of Section~\ref{sec:partA}; it has no relation with the boolean algebra $B$.)
+(Think of $P$ as being one of the forcings of Section~\ref{sec:partA}; it has no relation with the Boolean algebra $B$ used to construct $j$.)

 Note that as $j(P)\in M$ and $M$ is transitive, every $j(P)$-generic filter $G$ over $V$ is trivially generic over $M$ as well, and we will use absoluteness between $M[G]$ and $V[G]$ to prove various properties of $j(P)$.